Understanding Fragile X & Autism

 A Complex & Evolving Relationship

-The relationship between Fragile X syndrome and autism is complex and constantly evolving, and despite the frequency and severity of autism in Fragile X syndrome, there are still important gaps in knowledge due to limited research, samples, and surveys.
+The relationship between Fragile X syndrome and autism is complex and constantly evolving.
+Despite the frequency and severity of autism in Fragile X syndrome, there are still important gaps in knowledge.